kibuchijw/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * A script that deletes the database `hbtn_0c_0` in your MySQL server
 	* If the database `hbtn_0c_0` doesn't exist, the script shouldn't fail
 	* `SELECT` or `SHOW` statements are not allowed
+## 3. List tables
+* A script that lists all tables of a database in your MySQL server
+	* Database name will be passed as argument of `mysql` command